swisstxt/ansible-role-letsencrypt/README.md

 * letsencrypt_config_dir: The destination folder for config, certificates and keys.
 Default: /etc/letsencrypt
 * letsencrypt_work_dir: The certificate generator temp directory.
 Default: /var/lib/letsencrypt
 * letsencrypt_log_dir: Where to put log files.
 Default: /var/log/letsencrypt
 * letsencrypt_verify_protocols: The challenges to try when verifying a host.
-Default: tls-sni-01,http-01,dns
+Default: tls,http,dns
 * letsencrypt_listen_tls: Specify the builtin TLS server port.
 Required for domain verification.
 Can also be overriden per certificate.
 Default: 443
 * letsencrypt_listen_http: Specify the builtin HTTP server port.
 Either this or TLS must be available.
 Can also be overriden per certificate.
 Default: 80
 * letsencrypt_cron: Set to false to disable creation of a cron job.
 Default: true